Stuck: Rwandan Youth and the Struggle for Adulthood

 Marc Sommers // FellowVisiting Researcher, African Studies Center, Boston University; Consultant

-Director of the Gender and the Peacebuilding Center at the United States Institute of Peace
+Senior Advisor for Gender and Peacebuilding, United States Institute of Peace

 (Ret.), former Ambassador to Rwanda and author of "In the Aftermath of Genocide: The U.S. role in Rwanda"